Adobe-Consulting-Services/acs-aem-commons/bundle/src/main/java/com/adobe/acs/commons/forms/README.md

 PRG Form Helper requests the target resource as a 302 Redirect, serialized the Form data, data pass it as GET Query Parameters.
 This works well when Form data is under 2000 characters in total.

+Key features/use-cases:

+    * Form-payload is too small-ish (< 2000 chars encoded)
+    * You like a clean separation between your GET and POST requests
+    * Don't mind a messy address bar in the browser (errors are returned to form via GET QPs)

-*** Remember: GET Query Parameters are passed WITHIN the HTTPS envelope, so they are not visible on the wire ***
+* Remember: GET Query Parameters are passed WITHIN the HTTPS envelope, so they are not visible on the wire *

 ## Sample Implementation

-This example used the PRGFormHelper, however this can easily be swapped out for the ForwardFormHelper; The main change would be calling: `formHelper.forwardAsGet(form, currentPage, slingRequest, slingResponse)` in `post.POST.jsp` (see below).
+This example used the PRGFormHelper, however this can easily be swapped out for the ForwardFormHelper;
+The main difference is how errors are sent back to the original form

+Forward-as-GET
+    `formHelper.forwardAsGet(...)` in `post.POST.jsp`

+vs.

+POST-redirect-GET
+    `formHelper.sendRedirect(...)` in `post.POST.jsp`

 ### CQ5 Component